awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-validate.md

 # sam validate<a name="sam-cli-command-reference-sam-validate"></a>

-Validates an AWS SAM template\.
+Verifies whether an AWS SAM template file is valid\.

 **Usage:**